Haydar Hatemi: Shah's era

 Hatemi soon gained celebrity status during his sophomore year in college when he won the national award for designing the Takht-e-Tavus medal for the international Cancer Society.
 This award was presented to him by the Queen of Iran, Farah Pahlavi.
 Hatemi also taught sculpture classes in Shahnaz Pahlavi Art Academy.

 During his college years in Tehran University, Hatemi won first place in multiple competitions which included design of the Logo of the Isfahan University and the Logo of the Shahpur Petro-Chemicals.
 He also designed the gold coins in commemoration of the 2500th anniversary of the Persian Empire.

-Between 1972-1978, Hatemi established the Design Art Centre in Tehran and produced very large sculptures commissioned by the Mayor of Tehran.
+Between 1972 and 1978, Hatemi established the Design Art Centre in Tehran and produced very large sculptures commissioned by the Mayor of Tehran.
 His statue of Shah Abbas on horseback is on display at Isfahan's Square and the statue Birds and the Rock at Argentina Square in Tehran.